harrycresswell/harry/content/page/things.md

 [Practical Hugo](https://practicalhugo.com) is a course on building leaner, faster, more resilient websites with [Hugo](/topics/hugo).
 I plan to release the first season later this year.

+[cu.css](https://cu.harrycresswell.com) is a lightweight CSS boilerplate that will help you build websites fast, using CUBE CSS and Utopia fluid design.

+[Mood](https://github.com/harrycresswell/mood/) is lightweight, JavaScript-free Hugo theme for moodboarding.

 [Local London](https://locallondon.life) is a directory of independent, London based food & drink makers.
 I started the project with my friend Rozzy in response to the Covid-19 lockdown, to help support local makers.
 It’s now run by [Rebekka](https://rebekkawrites.com/).

 [Type Services](https://typeservices.co/) is a type foundry I set up in 2017 which focuses on hand drawn fonts and imperfection in type design.